Dutch solicitor with Quinn links dies in Dubai

 Last month the men were found to be in contempt of court and orders for their committal to prison were issued.

-The State-owned IBRC, which is now in liquidation, has said that members of the Quinn family, and others including Senat, were involved in an effort to unlawfully put international property worth hundreds of millions of euro, over which the IBRC held legal security, beyond the reach of the state-owned body.
+The State-owned IBRC, which is now in liquidation, has said that members of the Quinn family, and others including Senat, were involved in an effort to unlawfully put international property worth hundreds of millions of euro, over which the IBRC held legal security, beyond the the State-owned body’s reach.

-The apparently forged documents featured in a hearing where Mr Justice Haughton said it was “almost certain” that members of the Qunn family had been involved in the extraction of approximately €10 million from the company in India that owned a property there, that Mr Smit was part of the “elaborate scheme”, and that he was motivated by reward.
+The apparently forged documents featured in a hearing where Mr Justice Haughton said it was “almost certain” that members of the Quinn family had been involved in the extraction of approximately €10 million from the company in India that owned a property there, that Smit was part of the “elaborate scheme” and that he was motivated by reward.

 A case where the Quinn family is challenging the legality of loans of more than €2 billion is to open early next year and is expected to last up to three months.
 In the wake of that case the conspiracy proceedings are expected to begin and will concern the battle over the international property portfolio, most of which is now under the control of the IBRC.